 - New York State Bar Association, Committee on Corporations and Other Business Entities

-- Annual Update on Business Associations, Syracuse Law Review (2003-current), covering New York case law developments in the current year affecting corporations, partnerships and limited liability companies
+- Syracuse Law Review, Annual Update on Business Associations, covering New York case law developments affecting corporations, partnerships, and limited liability companies, 2003-Present

 - Martindale-Hubbell “AV” Peer Review Rated for Very High to Preeminent Ethical Standards and Legal Ability